 - Good Scars, Evil Scars: Has disfiguring ones from getting an Aura Sphere to the face.

-- Hero Killer: Put Lake, Nadia, Musashi, Gaia, and Vanilluxe into the ICU.
+- Hero Killer: Is an incredibly deadly and skilled fighter who managed to put Lake, Nadia, Musashi, Gaia, and Vanilluxe into the ICU.

-- Irony: Gets finished off by Tagg's female mons, and then paralyzed below the neck by Tracer.
+- Irony: Gets finished off by Tagg's female mons, who he considered only fit for breeding, and then paralyzed below the neck by Tracer, a human.

 - Knight of Cerebus: Is generally considered one for the AU arc.

 - Large and in Charge: Is at least seven feet tall at the shoulder.

 - Lightning Bruiser: Is both incredibly fast and strong, as well as extremely durable.
 The J-Team's strategy for fighting him basically boiled down to staying as far away from him as possible while fighting, as well as slowing him down enough to not get instantly slaughtered.

 - Made of Iron: Managed to take multiple salvos from Tagg, Straw, Fool, Tracer, Every, and Randy's mons, as well as the Celadon Murders that assisted them during the battle.